-In this episode I talk about the shoe rack that I am working on.
-Then I talk about sanding.
+In this episode I talk about the shoe rack.
+Then I talk about dust collection.

 - Extremely Average - 324 parts